National Security Adviser Says It Looks Like Biden Has Won The Election

 Some Republicans, however, are dropping that pose, including Arkansas Gov. Asa Hutchinson, who appeared Sunday on NBC's Meet the Press and said, "We want to make sure that there is a smooth transition."

-Trump took aim on Monday at another onetime ally, Ohio Republican Gov. Mike DeWine, who also had acknowledged the results of the race and contemplated the incoming Biden administration.
+Trump took aim Monday at another onetime ally, Ohio Republican Gov. Mike DeWine, who also has acknowledged the results of the race and contemplated the incoming Biden administration.
 Trump suggested on Twitter he might throw his support behind a primary challenger when DeWine is up for reelection in 2022.

 Who will be running for Governor of the Great State of Ohio?
 Will be hotly contested!— Donald J. Trump (@realDonaldTrump) November 16, 2020